3v0k4/3v0k4/README.templ.md

 <br />
 <br />

+Ciao!

+I'm Riccardo 🇮🇹, but you can call me Ricardo 🇨🇱 or Rysiek 🇵🇱.

-I’m a Software Engineer & Troublemaker.
-I explore problems on a whiteboard, find elegant solutions, and scale them with code.
+I’m a Software Engineer & Troublemaker:

+I build web/dev tools with an obsession for simplicity and developer experience.

 <div align="center">
   <a href="https://www.youtube.com/watch?v=7o182OnK-LY">